-to those that are party, the second Additional Protocol to the Geneva Conventions (AP II).50 Some have pointed to the existence of a third category-internationalized non-international armed conflicts, or conflicts between states and non-state actors that feature additional states on one or both sides-and have argued that, because these conflicts are not expressly contemplated by the traditional laws of war, rules from both types of conflict should govern where appropriate.51
+to those that are party, the second Additional Protocol to the Geneva Conventions (AP II).
+Some have pointed to the existence of a third category-internationalized non-international armed conflicts, or conflicts between states and non-state actors that feature additional states on one or both sides-and have argued that, because these conflicts are not expressly contemplated by the traditional laws of war, rules from both types of conflict should govern where appropriate.

 With these categories in mind, the AUMF conflict presents challenges for proper characterization.
-The United States was not and has never been in an international armed conflict with al Qaeda, since al Qaeda is not a state and has no government and is therefore incapable of fighting as a party to an inter-state conflict.52 It is arguable, however, that the United States was at least initially engaged in an international armed conflict with al Qaeda forces supporting the Taliban as a
+The United States was not and has never been in an international armed conflict with al Qaeda, since al Qaeda is not a state and has no government and is therefore incapable of fighting as a party to an inter-state conflict.
+It is arguable, however, that the United States was at least initially engaged in an international armed conflict with the Taliban as the functional government of Afghanistan, and with al Qaeda forces supporting the Taliban as a